aozaki-kuro/tokomachi-wiki/docs/timeline/2019/README.md

 This was the major turning point for Suisei.

 Her original plan was to sing [<i class="fa-solid fa-meteor" /> *Comet*](https://www.youtube.com/watch?v=3cqV5BKJHyk) there.
 But after seeing Toko's live performance, she changed her mind and went for more *impact*, thus the song she chose to sing on stage was [<i class="fa-solid fa-meteor" /> *Tenkyuu, Suisei wa Yoru wo Mataide*](https://www.youtube.com/watch?v=zLak0dxBKpM).
-The song and her performance was so impressive that her name was on Twitter Trend for pretty long time.
+The song and her performance was so impressive that her name was on Twitter Trend for a pretty long time.

 <img src="./YouTube/nss_suisei_01.jpg" />
 <img src="./YouTube/nss_suisei_02.jpg" />